|

 value of 40 shillings (£2) a capital crime.

-Act is passed, coming into force on August 1st 1715.
-Rioting that caused serious damage to churches,
+Riot Act is passed, coming into force on the 1st of August 1715.
+Rioting that caused serious damage to

-Act allowed the courts to sentence those who had been convicted of
+Transportation Act allowed the courts to sentence those who had been

-offences with benefit of clergy to be transported to America for a period
+convicted of offences with benefit of clergy to be transported to America

-Waltham Black Act made poaching game and damaging forests and parks a
+passed in May made poaching game and damaging forests and parks capital

-hanging offence.
-Over the next few years, its wide provisions increased
+offences.
+Over the next few years, the wide provisions of the Act increased

 the number of capital crimes from 30 to 150.
 These extended to such